tableau/webhooks-docs/README.md

 `webhook-name`   A name for the webhook.

-`webhook-source-event-name`   The API event name for the source event.
+`webhook-source-api-event-name`   The API event name for the source event.
 It must be one of the supported events, such as, \<webhook-source-event-datasource-refresh-started />

 `url`   The destination URL for the webhook.
 The webhook destination URL must be https and have a valid certificate.